nathanael-cho/hmmt-projects/README.md

 If you are an HMMT officer and would like to use the code here, make sure to fill out `user.py` with the appropriate information!

+## General Overview

+* `Personalized Schedules`: generates personalized schedules for the teams that come to the tournament.
+The personalization comes into play with the testing room and awards room locations given on the schedule.
+* `Assign Rooms`: generates room assignments for the teams at the tournament, given various restraints such as room size.
+* `Generate Orders`: generates order slips for teams that pre-order shirts and/or pizzas.

 ## Required Packages

 * `personalized_schedules`: `pylatex`